 Powerful mobile devices, software-as-a-service, and secure, web-based technology allow professionals to work from virtually anywhere.
 More professionals are working remotely from home or virtual law offices as a result.

 Virtual law offices permit flexible work hours and foster a better work/life balance for legal professionals.
 And virtual work is not just for lawyers.
 A growing number are working remotely.

 This allows professionals to serve their employers and clients while maintaining a better work/life balance and modifying their schedules to fit in personal and family needs.

 Alternative Legal Service Delivery Models

 Lawyers no longer have a monopoly on the law.
-The legal marketplace is changing, and clients can seek legal assistance from a growing number of non-lawyer professionals including paralegal technicians, legal document preparers, legal self-help sites, virtual assistants and offshore legal vendors.
-These new options enable bringing affordable legal services to disadvantaged populations and empower citizens to address their own legal matters.
-As the cost of legal services continues to rise, new legal delivery models will continue to emerge and gain momentum in the coming years.
+Clients can seek legal assistance from a growing number of non-lawyer professionals, including paralegal technicians, legal document preparers, self-help sites, virtual assistants, and offshore vendors.

 Alternative Billing Models

-Pressure to reign in legal costs has forced law firms to diverge from the traditional billable-hours model--a century-old staple of the legal industry that has been criticized for rewarding inefficiency--in favor of new alternative billing models such as fixed, flat, blended or capped fees.
-In fact, a new law department metrics survey reports that 72.8 percent of fees paid to outside counsel in 2009 were based on billing arrangements other than standard hourly rates or the billable hour.
-In order to foster long-term relationships and maximize value, more law firms are embracing alternative billing as a way to meet the needs of cost-conscious clients.
+Pressure to reign in costs has forced law firms to diverge from the traditional billable-hours model—a century-old staple of the industry that has been criticized for rewarding inefficiency—in favor of alternative billing models such as fixed, flat, blended, or capped fees.